cabal-club/cable-core.js/INDEXES.md

     <hash> -> <blob>

 ### Reverse hash lookup
-A reverse lookup table, mapping hashes to which tables and under what keys in those tables they have been referenced.
+A reverse lookup table, mapping hashes to which views and under what keys in those views the hashes have been referenced.
 This is how we update other views when a post has been deleted.

 This matters because if a post is deleted, then the hash pointing to it is now irrelevant to index, because we no longer have that data (and never will